 (2) the printed name, address, telephone number, signature, and e-mail address, if available, of the person responsible for filing the report;

-(4) the total amount of receipts and expenditures for the period from the last previous report to five days before the current report is due;
+(4) the total amount of contributions and disbursements for the period from the last previous report to five days before the current report is due;

-(5) the amount, date, and purpose for each expenditure; and
+(5) the amount, date, and purpose for each disbursement; and

 (6) the name, address, and employer, or occupation if self-employed, of any individual or committee that during the year has made one or more contributions that in the aggregate exceed $100, and the amount and date of each contribution.
 The filing officer must restrict public access to the address of any individual who has made a contribution that exceeds $100 and who has filed with the filing officer a written statement signed by the individual that withholding the individual's address from the financial report is required for the safety of the individual or the individual's family.